Nathalie Poza: Early life

+She trained her acting chops under Cristina Rota.
+In 1996, alongside fellow actors Alberto San Juan, Guillermo Toledo, and Ernesto Alterio, Poza founded the theatre group 'Ración de Oreja', which later became Animalario.

+Screen career

 In television she has had many secondary roles since the mid 1990s, including appearances in Hermanas, Éste es mi barrio, Más que amigos, Periodistas, Señor alcalde, and El comisario, the last of which she has appeared in several episodes.
 In her first fixed television role in 2001, she played Nerea in Policías, en el corazón de la calle.

 Later, she appeared in Hospital Central, and, in more permanent roles, in Un lugar en el mundo (2003) and Maneras de sobrevivir (2005).
 Her first cinematographic works were the short films Abierto (El eco del tiempo) (1997), by Jaime Marques; No sé, no sé (1998), by Aitor Gaizka and Ruth está bien (1999), by Pablo Valiente.